MCUK24/paper/paper.md

 Jones et al (1998) previously showed that there was something inportant going on in this region.
 But continental scale measurements have not previous been made.

+A large uncertainty in modelling BBOA is the extent to which measurements can be made on a regional scale actually.